Legend of the Christmas Spider: Origins

 The origins of the folk tale are unknown, but it is believed to have come from either Germany or Ukraine.
 In Germany, Poland, and Ukraine, finding a spider or a spider's web on a Christmas tree is considered good luck.
 Ukrainians also create small Christmas tree ornaments in the shape of a spider (known as pavuchky, literally "little spiders"), usually made of paper and wire.
 They also decorate Christmas trees with artificial spider webs.
 The tradition of using tinsel is also said to be because of this story.

 According to Lubow Wolynetz, folk art curator at the Ukrainian Museum, New York City, the tradition is Ukrainian and dates back to the late 1800s or early 1900.

 It may be based on an older European superstition about spiders bringing luck (though not black spiders in Germany), or conversely that it is bad luck to destroy a spider's web before the spider is safely out of the way.

+Fictional works

+The Christmas Spider has been retold and adapted in works of fiction: